 - Add half the powdered sugar.

-- Add half cup of the milk.
+- Add half a cup of the milk.

 - Add the other half of powdered sugar.

 - You will also notice in picture 6 how light the frosting looks.
-This frosting darkens in color as it sits and it will become a very dark dark brown.
+This frosting darkens in color as it sits, and it will become a very dark dark brown.

 - Beat at a medium speed until you have a fluffy frosting.